-- reviewing and recommending to our Board of Directors for its approval, the salary, bonus, equity compensation and any other compensation and terms of employment of our Chief Executive Officer; - reviewing and recommending to our Board of Directors for its approval, the salary levels, bonus plans and structures and payments thereunder and other forms of compensation policies, plans and programs for our executive officers; - reviewing and recommending to our Board of Directors the terms of any employment agreements, severance arrangements, change of control protections and any other compensatory arrangements for our executive officers; - from time to time reviewing and recommending to our Board of Directors our overall compensation plans and structure, including without limitation incentive compensation and equity-based plans; - recommending to our Board of Directors for its approval the compensation for non-executive Board members, including any retainers, committee and committee chair fees and/or equity compensation; - administering our equity compensation plans, pension plans, and similar programs, including the adoption, amendment and termination of such plans and any sub-plans thereof, establishing guidelines, interpreting plan documents, selecting participants, approving grants and awards, or exercising such other power and authority as may be permitted or required under such plans; - reviewing with management all executive compensation disclosure before we publicly disclose this information; and - reviewing, discussing and assessing annually the committee's own performance and the adequacy of the committee's charter.
+- reviewing and recommending to our Board for its approval, the salary, bonus, equity compensation and any other compensation and terms of employment of our Chief Executive Officer; - approving, as applicable, or reviewing and recommending to our Board for its approval, the salary levels, bonus plans and structures and payments thereunder and other forms of compensation policies, plans and programs for our executive officers (not including our Chief Executive Officer); - reviewing and approving the terms of any employment agreements, severance arrangements, change of control protections and any other compensatory arrangements for our executive officers (not including our Chief Executive Officer); - from time to time reviewing and recommending to our Board our overall compensation plans and structure, including without limitation incentive compensation and equity-based plans; - recommending to our Board for its approval the compensation for non-executive Board members, including any retainers, committee and committee chair fees and/or equity compensation; - administering our equity compensation plans, pension plans, and similar programs, including the adoption, amendment and termination of such plans and any sub-plans thereof, establishing guidelines, interpreting plan documents, selecting participants, approving grants and awards, or exercising such other power and authority as may be permitted or required under such plans; - reviewing with management all executive compensation disclosure before we publicly disclose this information; and - reviewing, discussing and assessing annually the committee's own performance and the adequacy of the committee's charter.

-Only independent, non-employee members of our Board of Directors participate in the review and approval of the executive compensation actions described above.
+Only independent, non-employee members of our Board participate in the review and approval of the executive compensation actions described above.
 A copy of our Compensation Committee's charter is available on our website at www.arbutusbio.com.